-A trampoline appears as nothing more than simple fun, but it is actually a complex array of the most basic laws of physics.
+A trampoline appears as nothing more than simple fun, but it's actually a complex array of the most basic laws of physics.
 Jumping up and down is a classic example of the conservation of energy, from potential into kinetic.
-It also showcases Hooke's laws and the spring constant.
-Furthermore, it verifies and illustrates each of Newton's three laws of motion.

 Video of the Day